pmartincalvo/dni/README.md

 # dni
-Simple DNI class and operations to make your life easier.
+Simple DNI class and operations to make your life easier with Spanish Ids.

 ```python
 >>> import dni